gabriela-framework/gabriela/docs/README.md

 app.startApp();
 ````

 Function expressions are executed as strings in a middleware block.
-They are a way the way middleware
+They work in the same way as if you
-block functions.
-Use them to make your module middleware functions less verbose and more readable.
+declared a regular function within a middleware block.
+Use them to make your modules middleware functions less verbose and more readable.

 ### 1.3.7 Compiler passes